• Skip to primary navigation

 Is this Geodesic Dome Greenhouse version 2 any better

 Version 1 has the advantage that it is all wood, and has a nice appearance.
-One disadvantage is that you will need a radial arm saw and some advanced woodworking skills, the other is the relative weak cone joint that poses a point of failure.
-At the time of designing the first dome I was not aware of the different stresses the joint is being subjected to, but with the newly acquired knowledge I’d only recommend it in areas with a maximum snow load of 5″ at a time.
-Of course, it’s always possible to reduce the danger of collapsing of the dome by clearing off the snow.
+One disadvantage is that you will need a radial arm saw and some advanced woodworking skills, the other is the relatively weak cone joint that poses a point of failure.
+At the time of designing the first dome, I was not aware of the different stresses the joint is being subjected to, but with the newly acquired knowledge, I’d only recommend it in areas with a maximum snow load of 5″ at a time.
+Of course, it’s always possible to reduce the danger of collapsing the dome by clearing off the snow.

-Version 2 has the advantages that it is an easier woodworking project, much higher strength of the joint, this version of piped hubs is stronger which is the critical piece in the whole structure, and for some people may be appealing its distinct appearance.
+Version 2 has the advantage that it is an easier woodworking project, much higher strength of the joint, this version of piped hubs is stronger which is the critical piece in the whole structure, and its distinct appearance may be appealing for some people.

 Material needed

 – 2×4 Lumber.
-We used untreated spruce lumber and stained it before assembling.
+We used untreated spruce lumber and stained it before assembling it.
 You could also use Douglas Fir for its structural strength.

 – 3″ ABS pipe